-3.26 Duration of Treatment and Patient Participation
+3.22 Duration of Treatment and Patient Participation

-Patients will be hospitalized until at least day +10 after transplantation and resolution of serious adverse events.
+Patients will be hospitalized until resolution of serious adverse events.
 Patients will then be followed, indefinitely, for survival and duration of response to the treatment received.

-3.27 Termination of Treatment and/or Study Participation
+3.23 Termination of Treatment and/or Study Participation

 Patients will be informed that they have the right to withdraw from the study at any time for any reason, without prejudice to their medical care.
-The investigator also has the right to withdraw patients from the study for any of the following reasons: